geohyd/LyxeaDataTable/README.md

 If you want more info about the base configuration, please refer to the official documentation.

 If you want to add the specific Lyxea custom object, you need to add the key `lxConfig`.
+Then you can add your own custom configuration depend on your needs.

 The following sections are dedicated to this configuration.